tea2x/quantum-purse/README.md

 - 3 security levels: `128 bit`, `192 bit`, `256 bit`
 - 2 optimization method: `s`(small signature), `f`(fast signature generation)

-For CKB, `Sha2-128s` and `Sha2-256s` are recommended because:
+For CKB, `Sha2-128s`, `Sha-192s` and `Sha2-256s` are recommended because:
 - 's' variant is on-chain friendly as it's fast and light weight.
-Tradeoff is that signature generation on QuantumPurse takes longer (~ 10 sec).
+The tradeoff here is that signature generation on QuantumPurse takes longer.
 - `Sha2` is faster than `Shake`.

 If you're all for security, `Sha2-256s` is good to start with.